 The CalPERS Long-Term Care Program:

 CSU-ERFA was instrumental in working with the Public Employees Retirement System (CalPERS) to establish the CalPERS Long-Term Care Insurance Program.
 Several features of the program including its flexibility, consumer protection standards, and the California Partnership option were influenced by our work.
 The Association actively advocates reforms to improve the program, and we provide individual assistance to CSU-ERFA members who encounter problems with the program.
 (Note, however, that CSU-ERFA does not formally recommend any LTC program or policy.
 LTC insurance is one of several options that an individual should consider depending on his or her situation.)
 Currently, the CalPERS LTC program is closed to new members; however, it is scheduled to begin issuing policies again in December of 2013.
+(Update: The CalPERS LTC program was reopened to new members on Dec.
+24, 2013.)
 Costs for long-term care services have been rising rapidly, and the CalPERS LTC has had to raise rates for current policy holders a number of times.
 Modest rate increases are scheduled for 2013 and 2014, and a major rate increase will affect certain policies in 2015.
 However, policy holders affected by the rate increases will be given the option of converting their policies to ones with more limited benefits to avoid the increase.

 All California public employees and annuitants, their spouses, their parents and parents-in-law, and siblings over the age of 18 are eligible to apply for LTC coverage from the CalPERS Long-Term Care Program.
 Enrollment in the program is subject to underwriting standards and is not guaranteed.
 The applicant's medical history may affect acceptance.
 In contrast to private LTC insurance, the CalPERS program is a not-for-profit operation.
 Except for administrative costs, all the money collected from premiums is placed in a fund that is used to underwrite benefits.
 It should be noted that this is a separate fund from the CalPERS pension fund.
 Premiums may be raised from time-to-time in order to keep the LTC fund solvent.